cvs-health/android-compose-accessibility-techniques/doc/content/TextAlternatives.md

 )
 ```

-If necessary, it is possible to mark a composable with `invisibleToUser()` semantics to achieve the same effect, but that is not recommended in simple cases such as decorative `Icon`s.
+If necessary, it is possible to mark a composable with `hideFromAccessibility()` semantics to achieve the same effect, but that is not recommended in simple cases such as decorative `Icon`s.

 ```
 // Avoid applying this technique in this circumstance; prefer contentDescription = null.
 Icon(
     painter = painterResource(id = R.drawable.ic_sprout_fill),
     contentDescription = "Sprout",
-    modifier = Modifier.semantics { invisibleToUser() }
+    modifier = Modifier.semantics { hideFromAccessibility() }
 )
 ```